 Option 3 – Occupied Home Packages

-You may also consider offering occupied home staging packages.
-For example, a half-day stage or a full-day stage.
+You may also consider offering occupied home staging packages, such as a half-day or full-day stage.
 You could also offer a leaner service where you simply prepare the client’s home for a photo shoot to ensure the realtor can get the best images possible to market your client’s property.

 Fee Structure for Home Staging Vacant Properties

-Vacant home staging is when you go to a completely empty house, and use either furniture you own or hired furniture, to make the house look lived-in and to show it in its best light.
+Vacant home staging involves going to a completely empty house and using either your own or hired furniture to make it look lived-in and show it in its best light.
 This helps buyers form an emotional connection with the house and gets the seller a better sale price.

 But how do you charge for vacant home staging?